joe-wan/joe-wan.github.io/_posts/2017-01-13-unix-command-line.md

     # List the contents of our home directory
     ls -lh ~/

-The second line beginning with `#` is a **comment**; it indicates that that entire line shouldn't be run.
-Comments can also go at the end of a line:
+The second line beginning with `#` is a **comment**; it tells bash not to run the rest of the line.
+Comments can also go at the end of a line of code:

     #!/bin/bash
     # List the contents of our home directory